Helsingør Custom House: Øresund Custom House

 On the corner of Sophie Brahes Gade and Stengade, to the rear of the Custom House, its director, Wilhelm August von der Osten, constructed a private residence.
 The house was in 1774 sold to the Custom Authority and used as official residence for its directors.
 A 55 m wing on Sofie Brahe Gade contained stables, servants quarters and a gate.
-In 1830-31, Øresund Custom House was expanded with two new wings as a result of the increasing number of ships that passed through the Øresund.
-A clock also replaced Christian VI's monogram above the entrance in the main wing.
+In 1830–31, Øresund Custom House was expanded with two new wings as a result of the increasing number of ships that passed through the Øresund.
+A clock face replaced Christian VI's monogram above the entrance in the main wing.

 The current custom house

 Following the abolition of the Sound Dues in 1867, it was decided to expand Helsingør's docklands to create room for ship repair as well as a coal station for the passing steam vessels.
 The custom house was pulled down in 1859 and the director's house in 1862.

 Royal Building Inspector Johan Daniel Herholdt was charged with the design of a new building which was inaugurated on 16 November 1891.
 The custom house remained in use until 1976.
 In 1989, Kulturhuset Toldkammeret, a self-owning cultural venue, opened at the site.